leona-ha/Skin-Screening_Web-App/README.md

-# Skin-Check: A deep-learning based Web-Application for Skin Cancer Detection
+# Final Project: SkinCheck - A deep-learning based Web-Application for Skin Cancer Detection

 Skin Cancer is one of the most common forms of cancer, with increasing incidence.
 In Germany, it makes up one third of all cancer diagnoses (https://www.tk.de/techniker/gesundheit-und-medizin/praevention-und-frueherkennung/hautkrebs-fruehererkennung/hautkrebs-wie-hoch-ist-das-risiko-2015296).
 While Basal Cell Carcinoma (BCC) is the most frequent type of skin cancer, Melanoma is considered the most dangerous one.
 In both cases, however, early diagnosis is crucial to facilitate successfull treatment.